Loading data...

 Watch-Only Wallet

-Wallet that tracks balances without private keys.
+Wallet view that monitors addresses without holding spending keys.

 Web3